icerpc/icerpc-docs/content/slice/language-guide/result-types.md

 ---

 {% slice1 %}
-The built-in generic type Result<Success, Failure> is not available with Slice1.
+The built-in generic type 'Result<Success, Failure>' is not available with Slice1.
 {% /slice1 %}

 {% slice2 %}

 ## Result

-A result is a built-in generic type that holds either a Success value or a Failure value, where `Success` and `Failure` are type parameters.
+Result is a built-in generic type that either holds a Success value or a Failure value, where `Success` and `Failure` are type parameters.

-You construct a result inline, without giving it a name, usually to specify the return type of an operation.
+You can construct a result inline, without giving it a name, usually to specify the return type of an operation.
 For
 example:

 ```slice